Nigel Sharpe: Career

 Sharpe represented the Great Britain Davis Cup team in one tie, against Poland in Torquay in 1930, called up to a side weakened by key withdrawals.
 The British won 5–0, with Sharpe securing wins in both of his singles matches, against Maximilian Stolarow and Ignacy Tłoczyński.

 At the 1931 Wimbledon Championships, Sharpe defeated second seed Henri Cochet in the opening round.
 It was one of three occasions that he made the fourth round at Wimbledon.

+He was particularly successful at the indoor London Covered Court Championships played on fast wood courts winning the title four times from five finals between 1928 and 1938.